 Sophie just graduated high school only to find out that everyone around her thought she was too predictable and, thus, boring.
 Her best friend Ella plans ninety days of summer for Sophie to do something different and unpredictable.
 Then, it won’t be hard for her to allow change and spontaneity in her life like going away for college.
 The adventure begins.

 In Heart of Darkness, Conrad conveys to readers a message of imperialistic exploitation and racial discrimination with this mindset of darkness.
 This Scramble of Africa allusion was desired in their heart as dark deeds pushed towards greed.
 The frame narrative symbolizes the heart of darkness as the hate or evil in one’s heart.
 It is like the psychological binary within humanity that makes humans bad with the message of -isms.

 One of Us is Lying by Karen M. McManus

 One of Us is Lying makes me think of this as a Breakfast Club mystery with a twist of Gossip Girl.
 The tagline also includes a mix of Pretty Little Liars, a show I’ve heard is known for mystery.
 Five students go to detention, but only four come out.
-I wasn’t intrigued to continue reading as it seems the focus is not he next generation of students rather than the original four.
+I wasn’t intrigued to continue reading because the next book focuses on the next class.